alexhholmes/mailchump/README.md

 # Mailchump

-A shitty newsletter service made with vanilla golang with minimal dependencies;
+A shitty newsletter service made with vanilla golang and minimal dependencies;
 using PostgreSQL for storage and redis for caching.
 Additionally, it is packaged with docker and tested/deployed to Google GCP using Github actions.